ClintBaker/spirit-animal/readme.md

 *Config file was saved in previous commit, you're going to need to create a new Firebase database before production so no one has that info

 Figure out how to remove images from Cloudinary when user changes profile pic for efficiency sake.

+*Start Login is inefficient (action).
+You save the user's displayName to firebase every time they login.
+Work on that when you have time.